Rithvik008/YoutubeFrontendClone/README.md

 2) Login and Signup Page with input fields and buttons.
 3) VideoPage with video player, sidebar, navbar, video cards in the right, comment section at the bottom.

+Contains react-routing using react-router-dom.
+Also contains icons from font-awesome.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts